csiro/soilspec.format/README.md

-# soilspec_format
+# soilspec.format
-A package for converting soil spectra of various formats to R data-frames
+A package for converting soil spectra of various formats to R data-frames, CSV, JSON, and other formats.